silinternational/personnel-sync/README.md

 #### Pagination properties:
   - Scheme -- if specified, must be "pages" for page based or "items" for item based

-###### Item Based Pagination Settings
-  - FirstItemIndex -- index of first item to fetch, default is 0
+  - FirstIndex -- index of first item/page to fetch, default is 1
-  - ItemKey -- query string key for the item index to start at

-###### Page Based Pagination Settings
-  - FirstPage -- (page based) number of the first page, default is 1
-  - PageNumberKey -- (page based) query string key for the page number
+  - NumberKey -- query string key for the item index or page number

-###### Settings for both item based and page based pagination
-  - PageLimit -- maximum number of pages to request, default is 1000
+  - PageLimit -- index of last page to request, default is 1000
   - PageSize -- number of records to return in a page, default is 100
   - PageSizeKey -- number of items per page, default is 100